github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The seventh value is the access path to the **input** (where data flows from).
 - The eighth value is the access path to the **output** (where data flows to).

-For the first row the
+For the first row:

 - The seventh value is **Argument[this].Element**, which is the access path to the elements of the qualifier (the elements of the stream **s** in the example).
 - The eight value is **Argument[0].Parameter[0]**, which is the access path to the first parameter of the **Function** argument of **map** (the lambda parameter **e** in the example).

-For the second row the
+For the second row:

 - The seventh value is **Argument[0].ReturnValue**, which is the access path to the return value of the **Function** argument of **map** (the return value of the lambda in the example).
 - The eighth value is **ReturnValue.Element**, which is the access path to the elements of the return value of **map** (the elements of the stream **l** in the example).

-The remaining values for both rows
+For the remaining values for both rows:

 - The ninth value **value** is the kind of the flow. **value** means that the value is preserved.
 - The tenth value **manual** is the provenance of the summary, which is used to identify the origin of the summary.

-That is, the first row models that there is value flow from the elements of the qualifier stream into the first argument of the Function provided to **map** and the second row models that there is value flow from the return value of the Function to the elements of the stream returned from **map**.
+That is, the first row models that there is value flow from the elements of the qualifier stream into the first argument of the function provided to **map** and the second row models that there is value flow from the return value of the function to the elements of the stream returned from **map**.

-Example: Add a **neutral** method.
+Example: Add a **neutral** method
 ----------------------------------
 In this example we will show how to model the **now** method as being neutral.
 This is purely for completeness and has no impact on the analysis.